For John Gualtiere (GSB ’91), the fact that Homecoming fell on a perfect fall day meant only one thing—it was time for a family outing.

 Alumni and their families enjoyed catching up with friends—old and new—in a large tent set up on Edwards Parade.

 Joanne Conrad and husband, Andrew (FCRH ’66), said they attend Homecoming every year.
 This year, they celebrated in a tent at the top of the Keating Hall steps.
-Organized by the 1966 Class Committee, the tent was adorned with photos from their days at Fordham as well as mood rings, 1960s-style sunglasses and Fordham paraphernalia that bore their class year.
+Set up by the Class of 1966, the tent was adorned with photos from their days at Fordham as well as mood rings, 1960s-style sunglasses and Fordham paraphernalia.

 “It’s been great.
 We wanted to continue the tradition by bringing our neighbors and their daughter, who graduated Fordham College at Rose Hill in 2009,” Joanne Conrad said.
 “We met people that my husband didn’t know when he came here and had some wonderful conversations with them.”